Blue Bombers Forum

 Now, the problem I still have are the field changes.
 Which is the biggest change overall and one that has no direct tie to revenue, it's still a case of "trust us, bro".
 There are many things that make this league great and they are chipping away at them.
 So while they can pat themselves on the back for increasing revenue, they are also taking away the affordability of the league.
 It's hard to even get upset anymore.
 It's just a general sad feeling that I'm losing something I care a lot about.

-Quote from: bunker on Today at 01:15:26 PMNot a fan of paying an extra $30 per month for 6-7 months for one game a week.
+Quote from: bunker on May 28, 2026, 01:15:26 PMNot a fan of paying an extra $30 per month for 6-7 months for one game a week.
 I already pay alot for TSN, and its the only reason I've kept cable.
 I would not watch any other content on DANZ, just CFL.
 I won't subscribe, and hopefully will watch Saturday games after the fact on youtube.
 Not sure how that's going to help the league, but maybe I'm an outlier.

 Yes that's going to be a problem is you need that extra platform with associated cost.
 If TSN is only broadcasting 60 games that means about 20 games they aren't broadcasting.